Skip to main content

 Getting Started

-Before applying for a program abroad, please review the Eligibility Requirements and ensure that you have either: 1) met with program staff for a one-on-one advising meeting, 2) attended a Study Abroad 101 session, or 3) watched the recording of the most recent Study Abroad 101 session.
-Doing so will help you fully understand the application process.
+Before applying for a program abroad, please review the Eligibility Requirements and ensure that you have either: 1) attended a Study Abroad 101 session, 2) watched the recording of the most recent Study Abroad 101 session or 3) met with program staff for a one-on-one advising meeting.
+Completing one or all of these steps will help you fully understand the application process.
 If you have additional questions after completing these steps, please do not hesitate to contact us via email.

 Prepare to Submit Your Application